ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.2.1 - New API version

+- UPDATE: Static functions have been updated with any changes for API version 1.6.2
+- BUGFIX: Fixed Write-Verbose/Write-Debug typo in New-AtwsData.
+Thanks @cody-chapman!
+- UPDATE: If Set-AtwsData is passed multiple entities to update and you get an error, Set-AtwsData will try to tell you wich entity caused a problem

 ## Version 1.6.1.8 - Bugfix release

 - BUGFIX: Did not detect missing dynamic functions (functions related to entities with picklists) during initial module import.
 Work-around was to connect using -RefreshCache or speficy a wildcard to Import-Module -ArgumentList (see above).
 This should be fixed now.